gardenlinux/gardenlinux-nvidia-installer/docs/roadmap.md

 and everything "just works".

-In an almost-perfect world a user would select an NVIDIA GPU option
-    in Container Runtime dropdown in the Gardener UI.
+In an almost-perfect world a user would select an NVIDIA GPU option as "Additional OCI Runtime" (dropdown) in the Gardener UI / `containerRuntime` in the shoot spec.

 ## How we do it now